 A Guide to Treating Canine Arthritis

-Just like humans, dogs often suffer from stiffening of the joints in their senior years, and it is not uncommon for this to be down to arthritis.
+Just like humans, dogs often suffer from stiffening of the joints in their senior years, and it is not uncommon for this to develop into canine arthritis.
 While other factors, such as certain diseases and infections, can also lead to arthritis, the most common cause is simply old age.

 About Arthritis in Dogs

 Arthritis is inflammation of the joints, leading to stiffness and pain.
-As dogs age, cartilage in joints can wear down, and the fluid that provides cushioning can grow thinner and less capable, leading to stiffness, pain, and inflammation in those joints – in other words, arthritis.
+As our dogs age, the cartilage in joints can wear down, and the fluid that provides cushioning can grow thinner and less capable, leading to stiffness, pain, and inflammation in those joints – in other words, arthritis.

 Diagnosing canine arthritis, in dogs who cannot describe what they are feeling the way humans can, can seem tricky.
 However, there are some distinctive signs and symptoms to look for that could show your dog is suffering from the condition.
 The first sign is usually limping, especially first thing in the morning or cold weather, and a general reluctance to move the affected joint or joints.
 As time passes and the condition worsens, your dog will become less and less active and may even avoid simple things like jumping on furniture or chasing a favorite toy.
 Affected limbs may also become noticeably thinner than they were previously and thinner than other, unaffected limbs.

 Treating Canine Arthritis and Its Symptoms

 Managing arthritis in dogs primarily consists of two lines of treatment.
 One of these aims to restore and maintain the health of the joint since this is possible.
 However, as it is not feasible to completely reverse the damage, the second line of treatment is merely symptomatic – aimed at reducing discomfort.

 The primary treatment usually administered to dogs with arthritis is the prescription of a non-steroidal anti-inflammatory drug, providing effective relief from pain, and will make a significant and near-immediate improvement in your dog’s symptoms.
 Never give your dog any painkiller that has not been properly prescribed, especially if it is meant for humans.